dsarrut/syd-doc/command-line-tools.md

  ...
 ```

 Give some words after the table name to filter the results and only display records that contains those words.
+The flag `--noheader` remove the two first lines that start with '#'.

 ```
 sydFind Image gg spect